gehtmaguad/gatsby-starter-haezl/src/pages/posts/markdown/markdown-test.md

 ---
 title: "Markdown Example"
 date: "2019-03-25"
-description: "This is an example of markdown"
+description: "This blog entry is meant to give an overview of Markdown syntax supported through currently installed plugins"
 cover: "markdown.jpg"
 ---